farhanmumraze-691/Practice/README.md

 ## Local

-Open index.html in your browser
+Open index.html in your browser.

+New line in feature-readme-instrcutions branch.